Karl May: Adaptations

 In 2016, German RTL Television premiered three-part television movies based on Winnetou, directed by Philipp Stölzl.
-In the part "Winnetou and Old Shatterhand", Gojko Mitić, one of the actors who played Winnetou in the '60s movies, portrayed a character named Intschu Tschuna.
+In the part "Winnetou and Old Shatterhand", Gojko Mitić, one of the actors who played Winnetou in the '60s movies, portrayed Intschu Tschuna, Winnetou's father.

 May's works (about 300) have been adapted for audio dramas, particularly in the 1960s.
 The first, Der Schatz im Silbersee, was written by Günther Bibo in 1929.
 There are also Czech and Danish versions of the audio dramas.
 In 1988, Der Schatz im Silbersee was read by Gert Westphal and published as an audiobook.
 Wann sehe ich dich wieder, du lieber, lieber Winnetou?
 (1995) is a compendium of Karl May texts read by Hermann Wiedenroth.

 In the 1950s Croatian comic book artist Walter Neugebauer finished his 1930s comic book adaptation of Karl May's stories.
 Serbian artist Aleksandar Hecl also drew one.
 In the 1960s and 1970s, May's works were adapted for German comics including an eight-issue series based on Winnetou and a further nine-issue series titled Karl May (1963–1965).
 The series was drawn by Helmut Nickel and Harry Ehrt and published by Walter Lehning Verlag.
 Belgian comics artist Willy Vandersteen created a whole series of comics based on May's stories, simply titled Karl May (1962–1977).
 Eighty-seven issues of Karl May were published by Standaard Uitgeverij from 1962 to 1987.
 Comics based on May's novels were also produced in Czechoslovakia, Denmark, France, Mexico, Spain and Sweden.